-This week’s Fruit of the week is personal to us, and was triggered by experiencing the lyrical dialogue that we had with Lauren Hill’s Everything is Everything song.
+This week’s Fruit of the week is personal to us, and was triggered by experiencing the lyrical dialogue that we had with Jill Scott’s Everything is Everything song.
 Today we share our personal experiences that we hope to relate to the public, and in doing so, showing that everything is truly everything…

 A city is a connection, a fixed and fluid point of differing interweaving(s); a layering of various networks to create a hub of interactions and systems.
 The sounds of a city become engraved in our ear drums.
 “Wyyyyyyynberg – Caaaaaaape Teeeyown” – dance through the public airwaves as gaatjies hustle for a quick ten.
 Certain images are stamped in our minds – the fruit vendor sitting meditatively under the sweltering Cape sun next to the Foschini shop.
 In a city such as Cape Town, it’s easy to get lost in the gaps and cracks.
 Although still segregated, we are connected in its divisions.
 The past is still nestled in the palms of the hands that make today.